juicedata/juicefs/docs/en/how_to_use_on_kubernetes.md

 ## Use JuiceFS

 Now we can use JuiceFS in our pods.
-Here we create a `PVC` and refer to it in a pod as an example:
+Here we create a `PersistentVolumeClaim` and refer to it in a pod as an example:

 ```yaml
 apiVersion: v1